-The design of the trombone becomes more standardised throughout the twentieth century due to forces of globalisation.
+The design of the trombone becomes more standardized throughout the twentieth century due to forces of globalization.

-A relatively small number of manufacturers have also come to dominate the market and are favoured especially by professionals.
+A relatively small number of manufacturers have also come to dominate the market and are favored especially by professionals.

 Summing up the Trombone’s History

 In this article, we explored some of the more surprising elements of the trombone’s history.